-So many wonderful outings and gatherings had been arranged for my visit by the ladies in the Cambridge Guild that I had to remind myself that the real reason I was here was to give my talk on “Weaving on Simple Looms in South America” last Saturday which was followed on Sunday by a one-day backstrap weaving workshop.
+So many wonderful outings and gatherings had been arranged for my visit by the ladies in the Cambridge Guild that I had to remind myself that the real reason I was here was to talk about “Weaving on Simple Looms in South America” last Saturday which was followed on Sunday by a one-day backstrap weave-along.

-In the meantime this city girl got to stay on the farm of Sue and Robert Prior in Perry Green, Much Hadham at the tail end of the wheat crop harvest and take part in, or at least watch, some of the day-to-day activities that surround the raising of sheep.
+In the meantime, this city girl got to stay on the farm of Sue and Robert in Perry Green, Much Hadham at the tail end of the wheat crop harvest and take part in, or at least watch, some of the day-to-day activities that surround the raising of sheep.

 What things did I learn along the way?….number one: it is much nicer to wake up to a “MOO” rather than an alarm clock…Here is the view from my bedroom window.